fpgaprince/rtd/docs/source/sequential.rst

 When the level becomes low, it latches the last value and holds it.
-    isn't a latch pretty much a negative edge memory device? the issue is that it tracks the input while the level is
+    isn't a latch pretty much a negative edge memory device? the issue is that it tracks the input while the level is high.

 The level input can be a clock or some sort of enable/toggle signal.
 The point is..
 The output sees whatever is at the input for one level and holds the last value for the other level.